kmlawson/east-asia-and-the-world-mo3936/structure.md

 1. Sep 17 - Introductions: East Asia and the Global Context
 2. Oct 01 - An Evolving East Asian Order – Qing, Chosŏn, and Tokugawa
 3. Oct 15 - Sociable Hermit Kingdoms and Not-So Chained Countries
-4. [TBD] - Facing the Challenge of Western Imperialism
+4. Nov 12 - Facing the Challenge of Western Imperialism
-5. Nov 12 - Expelling Barbarians, Strengthening Kingdoms, and Restorations
+5. Nov 26 - Expelling Barbarians, Strengthening Kingdoms, and Restorations
-6. Nov 26 - The Development of Japan’s Colonial Empire
+6. Dec 10 - The Development of Japan’s Colonial Empire
 [ Inter-Semester ]
 7. Jan 28 - Social and Cultural Transformations in Early 20th Cent.
 East Asia
 8. Feb 11 - Japan’s Invasions of China and the Pacific War
 9. Feb 25 - The Aftermaths of War in East Asia
-10. Mar 11 - A Tale of Four Republics: PRC, ROC, DPRK, and ROK
+10. Apr 01 - A Tale of Four Republics: PRC, ROC, DPRK, and ROK
 [ Spring Vacation ]
-11. Apr 08 - Legacies and Memories
+11. Apr 15 - Legacies and Memories
+[ Final Exam: Tentatively 29 April ]

 ### Assessment Summary